geokpap/natcomm_gp/Readme.txt

 8. config_global.py

-The MATLAB scripts are compatible with MATLAB R2018a and newer versions.
+The MATLAB scripts are compatible with MATLAB R2018a and newer versions, for both MacOS and Windows Operating Systems.